Hey. Christmas is always associated with traditions and I guess you guys might not be familiar with Slovak Christmas traditions.

 The meaning behind this feast is to “see the golden pig” = To appreciate the big dinner more.

-Around lunch, we all get help out in the kitchen with preparation of traditional foods.
-Basically, the whole day goes like this – just chilling, watching Christmas movies, listening to Christmas carols and cooking.
+Around lunch, we all get help out in the kitchen with the preparation of traditional foods.
+Basically, the whole day goes like this – just chilling, watching Christmas movies, listening to Christmas carols, and cooking.

 At 6 o’clock when the church bells start to ring all over the town, we all start our Christmas dinner.
-It’s a tradition that we all dress up nicely and dine by only candles lights and Christmas tree light that we get to decorate earlier that day.
+It’s a tradition that we all dress up nicely and dine by only candle lights and Christmas tree lights that we get to decorate earlier that day.